HazyResearch/deepdive/doc/doc/basics/calibration.md

 - `num_predictions` is the number of variables in the probability bucket, including both holdout and query variables (unknown variables).
 For example num_predictions = num_holdout + num_unknown_var.

-- `num_true` is the number of variables in the probability bucket for which the holdout value is true.
-The number should be high for buckets with large probabilities and small for buckets with small probabilities.
-Only the holdout data is used.
+- `num_true` is the number of holdout variables in the probability bucket with the value of true.
+The number should be high for buckets with large probabilities and small for buckets with small probabilities since the actual value of these variables are true and with high probability they should be predicted as true.
+  Not that in this case only the holdout data is used.

-- `num_false` is the number of variables in the probability bucket for which the holdout value is false.
-The number should be small for buckets with large probabilities and large for buckets with small probabilities.
-Only the holdout data is used.
+- `num_false` is the number of holdout variables in the probability bucket with the value of false.
+The number should be small for buckets with large probabilities and large for buckets with small probabilities since the actual value of these variables are false and with low probability they should be predicted as true.
+  Not that in this case only the holdout data is used.

 DeepDive also generates a calibration plot for each of the variables defined in schema.
 The location of the plot is given in the DeepDive output of each run: